clinia/react-vision/README.md

 # Why

-#### React Vision is the result of Clinia's effort to make its expertise more accessible to its partners.
-The Vision tools allow partners to create their own healthcare search experience, for internal or external use, using Clinia's search API.
+#### React Vizion is the result of Clinia's effort to make its expertise more accessible to its partners.
+The Vizion tools allow partners to create their own healthcare search experience, for internal or external use, using Clinia's search API.

 # Features